SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 It’s well known that if you suffer from stomach issues, drinking chamomile tea will calm and settle your stomach.

-The chamomile can also be used for menstrual cramps and help a person to fall asleep.
+The chamomile can also be used for menstrual cramps and help a person fall asleep.

 White Echinacea